Nigella Chain (NIGELLA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nigella Chain Price Prediction for 2025–2050

-According to your Nigella Chain price prediction, the value of NIGELLA is expected to change by 238.64%, reaching a price of 1.3203USD by 2050.
+According to your Nigella Chain price prediction, the value of NIGELLA is expected to change by 238.64%, reaching a price of 1.2055USD by 2050.

 Short Term Nigella Chain Price Prediction For Today, Tomorrow, This Week, and 30 Days